haxsaw/hikaru/docs/advanced.rst

     register_version_kind_class(PodPlus, Pod.apiVersion, Pod.kind)

-Note that every field supplied either has a default or is optional with a default; this is because the parent class already has a defaulted field, and dataclasses can not have fields that don't have defaults follow fields that do those that do.
+Note that every field supplied either has a default or is optional with a default; this is because the parent class already has a defaulted field and dataclasses that are subclasses can not have fields that don't have defaults follow fields that do.

 If you're familiar with dataclasses, you might wonder why the ``my_dict`` field doesn't use a ``field()`` default specifier with a ``default_factory``.
 This is because ``default_factory``